Crema de Elote

 - Serve immediately.

-You can substitute ½ teaspoon of chicken bouillion dissolved in 1 cup of warm water for the chicken broth.
+- You can substitute ½ teaspoon of chicken bouillon dissolved in 1 cup of warm water for the chicken broth.

 Clumps in Your Soup?